Valletta

 Can you travel as a foot passenger on the ferry from Valletta to Catania?

-Yes, you can currently travel as a foot passenger onboard the ferries from Valletta to Catania with
+Unfortunately, you cannot travel as a foot passenger on ferries from Valletta to Catania, with only vehicles allowed onboard this ferry service.

 Can you take your car on the ferry from Valletta to Catania?